JordanL2/MegaCMD-Extra-Tools/README.md

 ### Caveats / TODO

-* Only works with Linux / UNIX-like OSes
+* Only tested on Linux, Windows should theoretically work